johnmccullock/SlideSpinner/README.md

 # SlideSpinner
-A hybrid java swing component, combining a JTextfield, spinner buttons, and a popup slider component.
+A composite java swing component, combining a JTextfield, spinner buttons, and a drop-down slider component.
+Its purpose is simply for choosing from a range of numbers.